-From the top panel of Figure 12, we see that both players have very similar distributions of $\hat{\beta}(k \ge 1)$ that are highly concentrated toward the right of the space with modes close to 100 and very similar means of approximately 85 (solid lines).
-The corresponding action frequencies (from [A, \circ]) are even higher: greater than 95 for both players (dashed lines).
-From the bottom panel of Figure 12, we see that player 1's distribution of $\hat{\beta}(k \ge 2)$ is relatively uniform whereas that of player 2 is concentrated below 50, and the respective means are 56 and 33 (solid lines).
+From the top panel of Figure 12, we see that both players have very similar distributions of $\hat{\beta}(k \geq 1)$ that are highly concentrated toward the right of the space with modes close to 100 and very similar means of approximately 85 (solid lines).
+The corresponding action frequencies (from $[A, \circ]$ ) are even higher: greater than 95 for both players (dashed lines).
+From the bottom panel of Figure 12, we see that player 1's distribution of $\hat{\beta}(k \geq 2)$ is relatively uniform whereas that of player 2 is concentrated below 50, and the respective means are 56 and 33 (solid lines).
 The corresponding action frequencies are nearly the same for both players at approximately 78 (dashed lines).

 Our main takeaways from Figure 12 are twofold.
-First, there is much more variation in $\hat{\beta}(k \ge 2)$ than in $\hat{\beta}(k \ge 1)$.
+First, there is much more variation in $\hat{\beta}(k \geq 2)$ than in $\hat{\beta}(k \geq 1)$ .
 In other words, subjects overwhelmingly believe other subjects respond to incentives, but vary greatly in how many additional steps of reasoning they perform.
-Therefore, we will use $\hat{\beta}(k \ge 2)$ as our measure of sophistication.
+Therefore, we will use $\hat{\beta}(k \geq 2)$ as our measure of sophistication.

-Second, player 1 is much more sophisticated than player 2 by this measure, with an average difference in $\hat{\beta}(k \ge 2)$ of 22.
+Second, player 1 is much more sophisticated than player 2 by this measure, with an average difference in $\hat{\beta}(k \geq 2)$ of 22.
 In Table 19 of Appendix 11.7, we show that this sophistication gap is highly significant, robust to various controls, and not driven by erratic subjects.

 Importantly, since D1 and D2 are exactly the same up to which player faces which payoffs, the sophistication measure is derived in exactly the same way for both players.
-Furthermore, both players observe exactly the same games throughout the experiment, and thus the difference in measured sophistication must be caused by their experience in different roles of the X-games.
+Furthermore, all subjects observed exactly the same games throughout the experiment and were randomly assigned to their roles.
+Thus, the difference in measured sophistication must be caused by their experience in different roles of the X-games.